-First set the temperature of a water bath to the desired temperature.
+First set the water bath to the desired temperature.
 Note that the final temperature that is reached inside the wells of the assay plate can be different from the final temperature in the water bath.
+Investigate the offset beforehand with a dummy plate and thermocouple thermometer.
+It typically takes 30 minutes for the bath to stabilize at the desired temperature.

-To verify that the desired temperature is reached in the wells of the assay plates during the heating step, prepare an unsealed control plate containing the same volume of medium as the assay plate.
+To verify that the desired temperature is reached in the wells of the assay plate during the heating step, prepare an unsealed dummy plate containing the same volume of medium as the assay plate.

-Re-seal the assay plates containing the compound-treated cells with a tight adhesive aluminum foil to ensure that no water will leak into the wells during the subsequent heating in the water bath.
+Remove the assay plates from the incubator.
+Take off the breathable seal and re-seal the assay plate containing the compound-treated cells with a tight adhesive aluminum foil to ensure that no water will leak into the wells during the subsequent heating in the water bath.
 Ensure that the drilled holes in plate frame are accessible.

-Place the assay plate and the control plates in the water bath with the bottom of the plate angled towards the water surface to force any remaining air out from under the plates.
+Place the assay plate and the dummy plate in the water bath with the bottom of the plate angled towards the water surface to force any remaining air out from under the plates.

-Monitor the temperature inside the wells of the control plate using a Thermocouple Traceable lab thermometer.
+Monitor the temperature inside the wells of the dummy plate using a thermocouple thermometer.

-Heat the assay plates while floating in the water bath for 3 minutes.
+Heat the assay plate in the water bath for 3 minutes.

-Immediately transfer the assay plate to another water bath with room tempered water to cool down for 5 minutes.
+Immediately transfer the assay and dummy plate to another water bath with room-tempered water to cool down for 5 minutes.
+The assay plate is now ready for further processing.

 Fixation

-Dispense 10 µL 16% (w/v) PFA directly to the assay plates using a Multidrop or a multichannel pipet.
+Dispense 10 µL 16% (w/v) paraformaldehyde (PFA) directly to the assay plate using a bulk reagent dispenser or a multichannel pipet.
 Incubate at room temperature for 20 minutes.
+Note: some fixatives are classified as carcinogenic and institutional safety regulations should be followed.

-Aspirate the PFA solution and wash the cells with 300 µl PBS (overflow protocol) using a plate washer.
+4.2 Aspirate the PFA solution and wash the cells with 300 µL PBS using a plate washer.
+Place the plate on the plate washer and select the aspiration program.
+Note: This procedure has been optimized using an overflow protocol on the plate washer in which liquid is simultaneously dispensed and removed.
+If a plate washer or similar procedure is not available the washing step can alternatively be done manually.
+Manual washing procedure: Remove the liquid from the wells by inverting the plate with a rapid hand twist over a waste tray or sink.
+Complete removal of liquid is essential for good performance.
+Add 80 µl PBS with a multichannel pipette and invert the plate again as described above, repeat the washing procedure two times.
+After the last wash blot the plate against clean paper towels to remove any excess liquid.

 Permeabilization